Arquivotheca/PDOS/readme.txt

 to port another one of my projects (PDPCLIB) to DOS.
-After that was done, the only other thing that I could do under DOS was write my own DOS, so I proceeded to write a 16-bit version of DOS, but nice and clean, ie don't use near/far pointers.
+After that was done, the only other thing that I could do under DOS was write my own DOS, so I proceeded to write a 16-bit version of DOS, but nice and clean, i.e. don't use near/far pointers.
 With the intention that when finished, all I needed to do was recompile under a 32-bit compiler and voila!